May 31, 2021

 We need large scale flexible deliberation spaces with the federal government to get to the bottom line with resources that are going to make the change needed within one or two years.

 Barriers to Funding Parity Plus, introduced in 1972 by the Assembly of First Nations:

 Leslee: Lack of political will, lack of funding and a mechanism that’s so outdated in an approach that Indigenous Services Canada and the Crown Indigenous Relations Department [and Northern Affairs Canada] hasn’t been able to overcome.
 The bureaucracy they’ve over there created does not know how to create the legislative decision-making space, or it’s the will of decision makers in terms of cabinet, to get at the funding needed to make these types of decisions.
 Ultimately, it comes down to how you interpret section 35 of the Constitution.

-On what it will take to move the conversation forward: First Nation control of First Nation education
+On First Nation control of First Nation education

 Leslee: The Collective has always situated jurisdiction as a key component of these discussions.
 We completely understand and know how to articulate what our education system should look like.

 Now, the matter is to sit down with the federal government and get at the negotiations to get to the resources that are needed.
 Just as the same resources are received by mainstream public systems all across Canada.
 We don’t have that kind of comparable amount of funding for the duties that the Ministry of Education undertakes, and the school boards undertake and the principals and classrooms undertake in our community.